 Ruffalo Noel Levitz Digital Philanthropy & Millennial Engagement Conference — Atlanta, GA, October 2016.
 Topic: Creating digital influencers for fundraising.

 IBM Amplify — Tampa, FL, May 2016.
 Topic: Using marketing automation to build efficiency within your organization.

 Ruffalo Noel Levitz National Conference for Student Recruitment, Marketing and Retention — Boston, MA, July 2015.
 Topic: Personalizing your marketing campaigns for effective recruitment.

 My Quiet Cave Annual Gala — Denver, CO, May 2015.
-Topic: Personal story on the effects of mental illness.
+Personal story on the effects of mental illness.

 I’m also working on a TEDx talk on the impostor syndrome, which I hope to share soon.

 If you’d like to have me speak at your event, please drop me a note.